jezzarax/jezzarax.github.io/cv.md

 `2017 - now`
 __Flixbus__, Munich

-*Product owner of data products*, occasionaly *data scientist*.
+*Senior data scientist*, occasionaly *Product owner of data products*.

 Drove the data-enabled adtech product development through delivering product vision, facilitating communication between the team and stakeholders, successfully balancing between quality and time-to-market during decision making and prioritization.
 Guided the team and stakeholders through the whole data-driven product lifecycle, from exploration and ideation to delivery and continuous improvement cycle.

 Took significant part in hiring process and product team setup definition and implementation.
 Led data-driven initiatives within technical teams and business units in order to grow tech-to-business collaboration and technical excellence.
 Raised technical and domain awareness through internal and external talks and workshops.

+Ensured and reported a successful delivery of AI-driven sponsored customer acquisition solution which helped the business unit transform their processes from operational and reactive into strategic and numbers-driven.
+Assisted in defining metrics for all parties and ensured that these metrics are timed, observable, incremental and relevant.

+Introduced a framework for structuring and prioritization of data-driven and AI-driven products.
+Evaluated the applicability and benefits with multiple products of multiple directions and levels of maturity.

 `2014 - 2016`
 __CHECK24__, Munich

 *Data engineer*, worked on the datawarehouse processing insurance contracts data.
-Made data available to data scientists.
-Supported a team of data scientists in building and deploying of various models.
+Enabled a team of data scientists through ensuring availability, accessibility and latency of data in internal datasets.
+Supported a team of data scientists in building, deploying and integration of various models.

 Worked on a migration from Microsoft BI stack to OSS toolset (PostgreSQL, PyData) in order to provide better experience for data science team.

-Drove an end-to-end development of customer behaviour analysis model, including data acquisition, training process optimization and building an interactive visualization dashboard.
+Drove an end-to-end development of customer behaviour analysis model, including data acquisition, training process optimization and building an interactive visualization dashboard which helped the business unit in understanding of customer behaviour, and journey and paved the path toward experimentation and optimization of it, increasing conversion rates and improving customer experience.

 `2010 - 2014`